kenziebottoms/nss-front-05-mushrooms/README.md

         - `ng-repeat: filter`
 - [ ] Load the JSON below into a new Firebase application rather than reading it from a local file.
 - [x] Put the JSON object into `$scope.mushrooms` and bind that varisable in your partial.

+## Part Two Requirements: Factory

+You are going to modify your Mushroom Mania application to use a factory to retrieve the mushroom data instead of retrieving it directly in your controller.

+- [x] Create a new factory for your Angular application.
+Make sure your factory returns something.
+- [x] Inject the factory dependency into your controller.
+- [x] Invoke the appropriate function that your factory exposes to get the mushroom data.
+- [x] When the method is successful, take the results and put them into `$scope.mushrooms` variable in your controller that is bound to the partial.